tvardero/tvardero/README.md

 ## What Da Dog Doin?

-C# developer, 2 yrs web development, want to escape the reality and start building his games.
+C# developer, 2 yrs web development, wants to escape the reality and start building his own games.
 Learns from time to time how to draw triangles with OpenGL.

 ## Contacts

 - **LinkedIn**: https://www.linkedin.com/in/tvardero/
 - **Telegram (for work)**: https://t.me/v_tvard
 - **Email**: dont.
-Doesn't read emails.
+He doesn't read emails.
 Really, is it year 2000?